 There are limited or no treatment options available for these respiratory viruses.

-In vitro data demonstrates that ALVR106 reactive cells have antiviral activity against each of the targeted viruses with minimal or no activity against non-virus-infected cells.
-This preclinical data supports the potential for antiviral benefit and safety of ALVR106 when administered to patients.
+In vitro data demonstrate that ALVR106 reactive cells have antiviral activity against each of the targeted viruses with minimal or no activity against non-virus-infected cells.
+These preclinical data, published in Haematologica in 2019, support the potential for antiviral benefit and safety of ALVR106 when administered to patients.